At the time we speak ( Solr 7.3.0 ) SolrCloud is a reliable and stable distributed architecture for Apache Solr.

 Force Leader Rebalance

-N.B. rebalancing all the leader will affect all the shards
+N.B. rebalancing all the leaders will affect all the shards